unjs/unstorage/README.md

 > 🌍 💾 Universal Storage Layer

-**❓ Why**
+**Why ❓**

-Typically, we can choose our data storage based on use-case like a filesystem (NodeJS), a database like Redis or localStorage for browsers but it will soon start to be a headache for supporting and combining more than one and also for javascript libraries that usually end up with supporting one or two of them making libraries platform-specific.
+Typically, we choose our one or many data backends based on our use-case like filesystem, a database like Redis or Mongo or LocalStorage for browsers but it will soon start to be lots of trouble for supporting and combining more than one or swtiching between them.
+For javascript library authors this usually means they have to decide how many platforms they support and implement storage for each.

-💡 Unstorage provides a solution by allowing to make super simple async drivers that can be built-in or provided by the user and in the top layer, a unified and powerful interface that allows combining them and adding conventional features like mounting, watching, and working with metadata.
+💡 Unstorage gives a by providing a unified and powerful interface that allows combining drivers that are either built-in or can be implemented via a super simple interface and adding conventional features like mounting, watching, and working with metadata.

+Comparing to similar solutions like [localforage](https://localforage.github.io/), unstorage core is almost 6x smaller (28.9 kB vs 4.7 kB), using modern ESM/Typescript/Async syntax and many more features to be used unversally.

 <br>
 ✔️ Works in all environments (Browser, NodeJS, and Workers) <br>